Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields

+The polarimetry experiment was repeated for 36 sets of laser parameters by using three NIR-laser wavelengths (819.5, 818, and 815\,nm), four NIR-laser polarizations including two circular polarizations with opposite helicities and two linear polarizations that were mutually orthogonal and oriented at $45^\circ$ to the THz electric field, and three THz-field strengths ranging from 27 to 64\,kV/cm for each NIR-laser setting.
+The polarization of the NIR-laser beam was set with a quarter-wave plate and a half-wave plate and was measured by a Thorlabs PAX polarimeter.
+Two wire-grid polarizers were used to attenuate the THz field while maintaining the polarization of the THz field in the GaAs epilayer (see Appendix~\ref{APP:thz_field_strength} for details about the THz-field strengths).

 Figure~\ref{FIG:bloch_wave_interferometry} (b) shows an example of experimental sideband peaks varying with the QWP rotation angle $\theta_{\rm QWP}$.
 For each sideband order, the intensity $I(n,\theta_{\rm QWP})$ at $\theta_{\rm QWP}$ is calculated as the area under the corresponding sideband peak in an intensity spectrum.
-Owing to the narrow linewidths of our NIR laser and FEL, the sideband peaks are well separated.
-In the experiments, the transmission axis of the linear polarizer was set to be parallel to the THz electric field, which defines the $x$ axis in this paper.
-The values of the QWP rotation angle $\theta_{\rm QWP}$ were measured with respect to the THz electric field.
+Owing to the narrow linewidths of both the NIR laser and the FEL, the sideband peaks are well separated.
+In the experiments, the transmission axis of the linear polarizer was aligned with the THz electric field, which defines the $x$ axis throughout this paper.
+The values of $\theta_{\rm QWP}$ were measured relative to the direction of the THz electric field.
 The intensity $I(n,\theta_{\rm QWP})$ recorded by the CCD can be written as